-The position of the upper-level trough (cf. Fig. 1a,j), its thinning, and the PV streamer development (cf. Fig. 1b,k) as well as the PV cutoff formation are well captured by the COSMO simulation (cf. Fig. 1c,l).
-Moreover, the WCB ascent region of the 230 COSMO simulation (Fig. 1j-l) agrees with the WCB ascent region of the ECMWF WCB trajectories (Fig. 1g-i) and coincides with the large-scale cloud band (Fig. 1d-f).
+The position of the upper-level trough (cf. Fig. 1a, j), its thinning and the PV streamer development (cf. Fig. 1b, k) as well as the PV cutoff formation are well captured by the COSMO simulation (cf. Fig. 1c, l).
+Moreover, the WCB ascent region of the COSMO simulation (Fig. 1j-l) agrees with the WCB ascent region of the ECMWF WCB trajectories (Fig. 1g-i) and coincides with the large-scale cloud band (Fig. 1d-f).

-To investigate the WCB ascent behaviour, the 2-h ascent rates Δp{2h} along online trajectories are shown in Fig. 1j-l.
-Slantwise and stratiform cloud-forming WCB ascent is typically characterized by moderate Δp{2h} values of approximately -50 to -300 hPa, while embedded convective ascent phases reach Δp{2h} values of -320 to -400 hPa and can even exceed

-235 -600 hPa (Rasp et al., 2016; Oertel et al., 2019).
-For cyclone Sanchez, such convective ascent phases are frequently embedded within the overall slantwise WCB ascent region (Fig. 1j-1).
-In agreement with the cloud structure and lightning observations (Fig. 1d), the most intense embedded convection ($\Delta p{2h} < -600$ hPa) occurs frequently in the early phase before the PV cutoff formation near the cyclone center and at the cold front (Fig. 1j, magenta outline).
-After the northward propagation of the cyclone, these intense convective ascent phases with $\Delta p{2h} < -600$ hPa become scarcer, but Δp{2h} values still remain below
+To investigate the WCB ascent behavior, the 2h ascent rates Δp{2h} along online trajectories are shown in Fig. 1j-l.
+Slantwise and stratiform cloud-forming WCB ascent is typically characterized by moderate Δp{2h} values of approximately -50 to -300 hPa, while embedded convective ascent phases reach Δp{2h} values of -320 to -400 hPa and can even exceed -600 hPa (Rasp et al., 2016; Oertel et al., 2019).
+For cyclone Sanchez, such convective ascent phases are frequently embedded within the overall slantwise WCB ascent region (Fig. 1j-l).
+In agreement with the cloud structure and lightning observations (Fig. 1d), the most intense embedded convection ($\Delta p{2h} < -600$ hPa) occurs frequently in the early phase before the PV cutoff formation near the